Odyssey Online Classes

 Odyssey's online classes will provide you with valuable tools and techniques and will guide you as you practice using them.
 We'll study some of the most beautiful and powerful writing in the field to gain understanding of what these tools can do when wielded with skill.
 We'll also discuss the common failings of developing writers and explain how to avoid those pitfalls.
 Classes will provide you with new insights into the writing process and into your writing in particular, through detailed feedback.

 We offer just three online courses each winter and focus them on some of the biggest challenges writers face.
-Below are descriptions of our Winter 2023 classes.
+Below are descriptions of our Winter 2026 classes.
+Also, you’ll find information about our surprise live webinar!
+To receive updates, sign up for our newsletter.

-Award-winning author Barbara Ashford has been an outstanding, top-rated instructor for Odyssey Online for 13 years, sharing her wide-ranging knowledge and providing deep feedback to students that has helped them make major improvements in their writing.
-We're very excited to have Barbara teaching One Brick at a Time: Crafting Compelling Scenes.
-While writers often focus on their characters, plot, and setting, they seldom put as much attention on each scene--whether it is fulfilling its purpose in the story and whether it's as strong as possible.
+Our third online course this season will be taught by award-winning novelist Barbara Ashford.
+Barbara has been an outstanding, top-rated instructor for Odyssey Online for 16 years, sharing her wide-ranging knowledge and providing deep feedback to students that has helped them make major improvements in their writing.
+Barbara will be teaching One Brick at a Time: Crafting Compelling Scenes.
 Stories and novels are made up of scenes, so if your scenes are weak, your piece has little chance of success.
+Are you designing each scene to best fulfill its purpose in the story?
+Does each scene have a clear objective and create a polarity shift?
+Are you making the most of emotional beats, turning points, setups and payoffs?
+Are you controlling pacing, creating dramatic tension, and energizing the sagging middle of your story?
+The course will cover all this plus the specific requirements of opening and concluding scenes.
 If you've ever felt it impossible to stop reading in the middle of a scene, or you've felt compelled to keep reading even after a scene ends, you were in the hands of a writer who knew how to craft compelling scenes.
-Writers may have strong ideas, fresh worlds, and interesting characters, but often their scenes often do not do justice to these elements.

 Please click on the other tabs at the top of this column of text for additional information on the "Components," "Specifics," and "Cost" of Odyssey's online classes.